-The Education Workforce Council (EWC) is the independent regulator in Wales for teachers in maintained schools, Further Education teachers and learning support staff in both school and FE settings.
-There is also an intention by Welsh Government for the EWC to regulate Youth Workers and people involved in Work Based Learning from 1 April 2017.
+The Education Workforce Council (EWC) is the independent regulator in Wales for teachers in maintained schools, Further Education teachers and learning support staff in both school and FE settings, as well as youth workers and people involved in work-based learning.

 The Education Workforce Council (EWC) was established by the Education (Wales) Act 2014.
 Under the Act, the General Teaching Council for Wales (GTCW) was reconfigured and renamed to become the Education Workforce Council (EWC).
 The EWC came into being on 1st April 2015.